D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Distributed Parameter Adaptation Algorithm

 \section{Distributed Parameter Adaptation Algorithm}

-In this section, we first decompose the combinatorial optimization problem into multiple distinct MAB problems.
-Subsequently, we present the design of rewards and the training process of our distributed adaptation algorithm D-LoRa.
+In this section, we solve the LoRa multi-parameter adaptation problem with CMAB-based method in a distributed manner.
+Then we present the design of rewards and the training process of our distributed adaptation algorithm D-LoRa.